 These don’t match up, for me.
 It kinda sounds like he’s hoping gay is just gonna fall from the sky while they’re designing something else and the team goes “oh yeah! totally a lesbian.
 Was the whole time.”

 You should prepare for a lot of “As I put it on Twitter” lines in this post, because:

-"We don't want to be like 'okay, team, next character you do has to be a lesbian'."— Lady Boss and Chill (@laevantine) March 17, 2017
+"We don't want to be like 'okay, team, next character you do has to be a lesbian'."— Final Lady Boss (@laevantine) March 17, 2017

 I have yet to uncover a satisfactory answer to that question.
 What’s the reason that can’t be your starting point?
 There are some answers I can think of; the one that makes the most sense is perhaps “that’s not enough to build a character around,” but like… I think that’s true only if your conception of lesbian identity is limited to sexual/romantic stuff.
 No, there is no such thing as a universal lesbian (or trans or gay or bi or queer or whatever) experience.
 If you talk to lesbians, look at lesbian art and culture, you can probably see something to inspire you, though.

 But yeah, if your concept of “lesbian” starts and ends with “girls kissing girls” I can see how it might not feel like enough.

 In the specific case of League, too: that game is eight years old.
 Riot as a company has undergone a growing process — for the better, I think! — about queer issues and social justice in general.
 They were major supporters of GaymerX2.
 There are quite definitely queer employees of all kinds in that company.
 The playerbase is engaged and loyal and, as Phil says in the interview, increasingly interested in the lore of the game.